Collision Detection and Proximity Query Packages

 I-COLLIDE employs a similar n-body processing algorithm to V-COLLIDE.
 I-COLLIDE maintains the placements of all the models, and updates the potential contact pair list as the models placements' are modified.
 So, objects may be added and deleted from the managed set whenever the client wishes.

-One of I-COLLIDE's great strengths is that it returns the distance between interesting pairs of objects (you get to decide beforehand what pairs are considered interesting).
+One of the great strengths of I-COLLIDE is that it returns the distance between interesting pairs of objects (you get to decide beforehand what pairs are considered interesting).

 The SWIFT package provides the same functionality as I-COLLIDE and more.
 It is also faster and much more robust and should be used instead.